AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

 4. Select the flow name to open the flow definition.
 For example, **CDS: Flow > Automated Presence Checkout**

-5. Double click on the flow name to open it.
-It will take you to the details form.
+5. Double click on the flow name to open it. which will take you to the details form.
 It should look like this

    ![IMG26](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2026.png)

-6. Click on the **Edit** button on the Menu.
+6. Click the **Edit** button on the menu.
 A screen confriming the connections for the flow will be displayed.
 It will look like this:

    ![IMG27](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2027.png)

-7. Click on **Continue** to update all your connections and then click on **Save** to save the changes to the flow.
-Then click on the **Back** arrow to go back to the flow details page
+7. Click **Continue** to update all your connections, click **Save** to save the changes to the flow, then click the **Back** arrow to go back to the flow details page

    ![IMG28](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2028.png)

-8. Select **Turn On** and then close the browser session for the flow being edited.
-Flow is now active.
+8. Select **Turn On** and then close the browser session for the flow being edited. the flow is now active.

 9. Perform steps 4-8 for each of the flows listed above

+> NOTE: An additional change that could be done by an administrator user is to update the “delay until 4.5 hours” step in the flow, which is now set to wait for that specific period of time before emails are triggered, reminding the users to checkout of zones they have not done so for a while.
+User can open the flow step and change the value to any other amount of time that makes sense according to their company policies.
+Save the changes made to the flow

+### Bypassing Consent

+Once your Canvas App is installed you may observe that each users need to provide consent on the connectors.
+This can be bypassed by executing a PowerShell command by the admin.

+Open "*Windows PowerShell ISE*" and copy-paste below command.
+Click execute command button.

+`Install-Module -Name Microsoft.PowerApps.Administration.PowerShell`

+`Install-Module -Name Microsoft.PowerApps.PowerShell -AllowClobber`

+`Set-AdminPowerAppApisToBypassConsent -AppName {APPID}`

+Replace {APPID} with the App Id of "*Safe Workplace*".
+To know more on [getting your App Id](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/get-sessionid#get-an-app-id)

 ### Issues and Feedback